 - Morning sickness or hyperemesis gravidarum

-When your body lacks enough water to support you and your baby, lightheadedness is often one of the warning signs.
+When your body lacks enough water to support you and your baby, lightheadedness or dizziness are common.
 Other symptoms include headache, muscle cramps, thirstiness, dark-colored urine, and exhaustion.
 Sometimes, dehydration may even cause Braxton Hicks contractions — false labor pains when the womb contracts and relaxes.

 6. Growing Fetal Weight

 As you approach the second and third trimesters, the growing baby weight causes your uterus to expand.
-This exerts pressure on the blood vessels, which restricts blood flow and leaves you feeling faint.
+The growing uterus puts pressure on the blood vessels, which restricts blood flow and leaves you feeling faint and dizzy.

-Lying on your back worsens the problem since the supine position makes it easy for your baby to press on the inferior vena cava — a large vein that transports blood from your legs and abdomen back to your heart.
-When the vena cava can't perform its job properly, it leads to inferior vena cava compression syndrome, a condition that gives rise to dizzy spells, nausea, low blood pressure, and sweating.
+Lying on your back can worsen the problem.
+Since the supine position makes it easy for your baby to press on your inferior vena cava — a large vein that transports blood back to your heart.
+When the inferior vena cava can't perform properly, it leads to inferior vena cava compression syndrome.
+This is a condition that gives rise to dizzy spells, nausea, low blood pressure, and sweating.